|Dates / Deadlines:|

 6) Buffet breakfast daily

-7) Tuition for three or six semester hours of NIU undergraduate or graduate credit
+7) Three or six semester hours of NIU undergraduate or graduate credit

 All prices quoted are subject to change.
 The information contained in the program documents and forms is presented in good faith and is believed to be correct as of the date presented.
 Northern Illinois University reserves the right to amend, modify, revise, or delete any information appearing in these documents, including but not limited to the cost of the program.

 Non-NIU students should consult with their home institutions regarding additional costs that may apply to study abroad.
 Non-NIU students are responsible for any study abroad charges imposed by their home institution.

 ADDITIONAL COSTS TO PARTICIPANTS: Other expenses that will be incurred by the participants include:

 • Transportation to and from airport in arrival city for those who don’t book through IBS